mbabynames search ✿

 Bronagh Elizabeth

-Bronagh means "noble and strong".
+Bronagh means "sorrow".
 Elizabeth means "pledged to God".
-The pairing gives the name a layered quality: noble and strong on one side, pledged to God on the other.
+The pairing gives the name a layered quality: sorrow on one side, pledged to God on the other.
 The longer Elizabeth (4 syllables) builds on the shorter Bronagh, giving the name forward momentum.

 Bronagh Katherine

-Bronagh ("noble and strong") with Katherine ("pure").
+Bronagh ("sorrow") with Katherine ("pure").
 Together the name has two layers: the first name brings one quality, the middle name another.
 The longer Katherine (3 syllables) builds on the shorter Bronagh, giving the name forward momentum.

 Bronagh Emily